sarah-moore/lousy-graphs/week_schedule.md

 ### Tuesday, 11/22:

-- Review of Final Assignments
+- Review of Final Assignments and Final Working Group

 ### Thursday, 11/24: **No Class for Thanksgiving Holiday**